opentelekomcloud/docs-next/docs/best-practices/application-services/distributed-message-service/migrating-kafka-services.md

 # Migrating Kafka Services

-You can migrate Kafka services to connect message producers and consumers to a new Kafka instance and can even migrate persisted message data to the new Kafka instance.
+This solution will demonstrate how you can migrate Kafka services to connect message producers and consumers to a new Kafka instance and can even migrate persisted message data to a new Kafka instance.

 Kafka services can be migrated in the following two scenarios:

 -   Migrating services to the cloud without downtime